Thrift Savings Plan (TSP) Withdrawal Strategies: Know Your Options

 As a federal employee, you can save in a Thrift Savings Plan (TSP), the government’s version of a 401(k).
 For the most part, a TSP follows many of the same rules as a 401(k), up until the TSP withdrawal stage.

 The federal government automatically contributes 1% of your salary and matches up to 4% if you contribute 5%.
-When it comes time to creating retirement income, you are offered a wide array of options.
+When it comes time to create retirement income, you are offered a wide array of options.

 TSP Modernization Act